liamhays/hpex/README.md

 (https://wxpython.org/pages/downloads/).
 Look for a Python wheel file for your distro.

-If it is no package manager item or Python wheel, try installing via with `pip` or by building the source tarball.
-Note that installing with `pip` does not show progress information, while the source tarball build does. wxPython is a large codebase and that progress info is probably preferable.
+If there is no package manager item or compatible Python wheel, try installing with `pip` or by building the source tarball.
+Note that installing with `pip` does not show progress information, but the source tarball build does. wxPython is a large codebase and takes some time to compile, so that progress info is probably preferable.

 The other requirements are: